 - Licensee’s First Step Self-paced Guide, to download the guide that is approprite to your type of liquour license.

-Please Note: A good understanding of written and spoken English is required to undertake this course; if not, you will require an NATTI interpreter to be present in the class.
-You will need to advise prior to the course will occur.
+Please Note: A good understanding of written and spoken English is required to undertake this course; if not, you will be required to organise a NATTI interpreter to be present in the class to translate.
+Please advise prior to the class if you are bringing an interpreter.

 What You Learn